I was brought up in a ‘clear-your-plate’ household… and it never did me any good

 But even with these frustrations, I still believe that eating should be a pleasurable experience for children as much as adults.

 And I’m in pretty good company, too.
-The Duke of Edinburgh – who kept himself trim throughout his life with an 11-minute exercise routine created by the Royal Canadian Air Force – had a mealtime rule at Windsor that guests should help themselves to whatever they fancied, but warned it would be frowned upon if they didn’t then clear their plate.
+Prince Philip – who kept himself trim throughout his life with an 11-minute exercise routine created by the Royal Canadian Air Force – had a mealtime rule at Windsor that guests should help themselves to whatever they fancied, but warned it would be frowned upon if they didn’t then clear their plate.

 While I’ll always insist that my son at least try the dishes I present to him, I’d never insist he finish every last scrap.
 I’m not a monster like Mary Poppins.